 How It Shows Up in Daily Life

-In real life, this might look like swinging between intense fear of rejection and an outward display of superiority.
-A person may become emotionally overwhelmed if they feel abandoned while also reacting with anger or defensiveness when their self-image is challenged.
+In real life, this might manifest as oscillating between intense fear of rejection and an outward display of superiority.
+An individual may become emotionally overwhelmed if they feel abandoned while also reacting with anger or defensiveness when their self-image is challenged.

 The push and pull between wanting connection and needing control can make daily life and relationships especially difficult.

-The BPD and NPD Relationship: Overlapping Symptoms
+The BPD + NPD Relationship: Overlapping Symptoms

 Narcissistic personality disorder can exist on its own but can also co-occur with borderline personality disorder.
 It’s vital to understand the BPD and NPD relationship because some of the symptoms of both disorders overlap.